-Look, what have I made from the plain mini felt Easter eggs?
-I have turned them into needle felted little birds [tweet tweet] and some other cuties.
-Hope this will get you into the mood of spring and Easter.
+Look, what have I made from the plain mini felted Easter eggs?
+I have turned them into little needle felted birds [tweet tweet] and some other cuties.
+Hope this will get you into the mood for spring and Easter.

-Previously, you have learned how to make a felted egg with wet felting, now, you can decorate the eggs into some cuties with the needle felting method.
-This tutorial is showing needle felted little birds by adding wings, beak, eyes, and tail with felt and wool.
-You can adapt the method and make them into egg-shaped chicks or embellish the eggs with polka dots and stripes just like those at the back.
+Previously, you have learned how to make a felted egg with wet felting, now, you go one step beyond to decorate the eggs into some cuties with the needle felting method.
+This needle felting tutorial is showing little needle felted birds by adding wings, beaks, eyes, and tails with felt and wool.
+You can adapt the method and make them into little needle felted chicks or embellish the eggs with polka dots and stripes just like those at the back.
 It is all up to your creativity, try to make something out of the box from the eggs.

 Watch the “How-To-Make” video tutorial